iemAnshuman/GitHub_vsCode/learn.md

 2. git remote add origin <-link->: to add a remote repos in a dir
 3. git remote -v: to check origin or to verify remote
 4. git branch: to check branch
-#### branch: copies of main program in which changes are being made
+#### Branch: copies of main program in which changes are being made
+5. git branch -M main: to rename a branch to main, here main is a name you can replace it with word of your choice
+6. git push -u origin main: this tells that you always want push to origin main after that you can simply use git push